 We are grateful to Barbara Laurence and the Center for Political Ecology (CPE) for serving as our fiscal sponsor.
 The Center for Political Ecology is a 501(c)3 charitable organization.
 Its scholar-advocates generate independent and credible research on environment, health and human rights in local and global contexts.
 CPE’s social documentation, action-research, and expert witness work documents the conditions that structure human and environmental crises and the consequential damages of environmental and human rights abuse; facilitates efforts to define and secure meaningful remedy; and demonstrates the crucial role of biocultural sustainability in charting a sustainable path for the future.
 The overarching goal of CPE’s action-research collective is to both demonstrate and apply the power of credible and independent science, including citizen science, as a means to strengthen environmental and human rights frameworks and experience.

-We would like to thank the New England Grassroots Environment Fund (NEGEF) for supporting the Green New Deal Cities Resource Hub at the Center.
-NEGEF is a funder’s collaborative, with a mission to energize and nurture long-term civic engagement in local initiatives that create and maintain healthy, just, safe and environmentally sustainable communities throughout the six New England states.
+We would like to thank the Park Foundation, the Fine Fund, and New England Grassroots Environment Fund for supporting the Center's Green New Deal Cities Resource Hub.
+The Park Foundation is dedicated to the aid and support of education, public broadcasting, the environment.
+The Fine Fund provides movement building support groups with common interests as they advocate for public health and safety.
 With a focus on those who have often been marginalized, the Grassroots Fund empowers those working across a broad range of environmental and social justice issues.

 A special shout-out goes to Chuck Collins, Director of the Program on Inequality and the Common Good at the Institute for Policy Studies (IPS), for renting us critically important office space and providing assistance as we launch the Center.
 IPS is a progressive organization dedicated to building a more equitable, ecologically sustainable, and peaceful society.
 In partnership with dynamic social movements, IPS turns transformative policy ideas into action.
 We are grateful for their assistance.